mr-martian/history-flowchart/README.md

 Remember to read all doc.md files before proceeding (in case this wasn't obvious).

 Data is events and effects, Code is the program.
-Check doc.md for a folders todo list.
+Check doc.md for a folder's todo list.